LuukHenk/dotfiles/README.md

 			- firefox
 			- additional file manager (at the moment it is nautilus in .bashrc)
 			- nvidea driver (if available)

+		- Unknown yet
+			- git (and its configuration files)

 ## References
 - Thanks to [Sidney Liebrand](https://github.com/SidOfc) for helping with the basic configuration setup